Question: What is the purpose of the air monitoring stations?

 Answer: Yes.
 Specific actions taken on the project as a result of community concerns include:

-- USEPA completed a supplemental risk analyses.
-This included having Dr. Louis Thibodeaux complete a literture review of emissions studies, and considering estimated emissions from mechanical and hydraulic CDF operations.
+USEPA completed a supplemental risk analyses.
+This included having Dr. Louis Thibodeaux complete a literature review of emissions studies, and considering estimated emissions from mechanical and hydraulic CDF operations.

 Cost-Effectiveness / Project Benefits